-The simplest way to determine your seven heart-rate based training zones is to back into them through pace.
-First, follow the guidelines under the Run Pace Section of this article and use the 80/20 Zone Calculator or Zone settings in TrainingPeaks to establish your run pace zones and Threshold Pace (TP).
+The simplest way to determine your heart rate threshold is to back into them through pace.
+First, follow the guidelines under the Pacing Testing section of this article to establish your Threshold Pace (TP).

 The next step is to determine your Lactate Threshold Heart Rate (LTHR) from your TP.
 To do this, warm up with 10 minutes of easy jogging and then accelerate to your TP on a smooth, flat path or road.
 Wait for your heart rate to stop increasing and plateau.
 The number you see after it levels off is your LTHR.
-Now go to the Run and Cycling Heart Rate section of the 80/20 Zone Calculator or Zone settings in TrainingPeaks and enter your lactate threshold heart rate.
+Now go to the Run and Cycling Heart Rate section of the 80/20 Zone Calculator and enter your lactate Threshold Heart Rate.
 Your seven heart rate training zones will be calculated automatically.

 If you have not yet established your TP, you can find your LTHR independently through a time trial.
 Begin with a warm-up that consists of 15 minutes of easy jogging with a few 15-second surges at the pace you intend to run for the time trial.
-Next, increase your effort to the highest level you feel you can sustain for 30 minutes and hit the lap button on your heart rate monitor watch.
-10 minutes into the time trial, press the lap button again.
-At the end of the 30-minute time-trial, hit the lap button one last time.
-Your LTHR is your average heart rate in beats per minute (BPM) for the final 20 minutes of the 30-minute test.
-The reason we use the last 20 minutes of the 30-minute test is that it often takes up to 10 minutes at lactate threshold effort for heart rate to “catch up” to your output.
+Next, increase your effort to the highest level you feel you can sustain for 20 minutes and hit the lap button on your heart rate monitor watch.
+At the end of the 20-minute time-trial, hit the lap button again.
+Your LTHR is 95% of your average heart rate in beats per minute (BPM).
+So, for example, if your average HR in the 20-minute time trial is 170 BPM, your LTHR is (170 x 0.95 =) 162 BPM.
+Or, enter your 20-minute result into the appropriate field in the 80/20 Zone Calculator.

 Cycling Heart Rate

 The processes for finding your cycling LTHR are nearly identical to the running protocols.
 The most commonly used method is the time trial test.
 Warmup for 15 minutes.
-Next, increase your effort to the highest level you feel you can sustain for 30 minutes and hit the lap button on your heart rate monitor watch.
-Ten minutes into the time trial, press the lap button again.
-At the end of the 30-minute time-trial, hit the lap button one last time.
-Your cycling LTHR is your average heart rate in beats per minute (BPM) for the final 20 minutes of the 30-minute test.
+Next, increase your effort to the highest level you feel you can sustain for 20 minutes and hit the lap button on your heart rate monitor watch.
+At the end of the 20-minute TT, press the lap button again.
+Your cycling LTHR is 95% of your average heart rate in beats per minute (BPM).
+You can have this 95% automatically calculated in the 80/20 Zone Calculator.